jalcine/cmake.vim/README.md

 > 7.3 with `--features=huge`.
 Please report any problems you encounter with
 > version information and compilation options included.

-At the time of writing, `cmake-support.vim` supports Vim 7.3+ and CMake 2.8+.
+At the time of writing, `cmake.vim` supports Vim 7.3+ and CMake 2.8+.
 Have fun!

 ## Installing
 I recommending using [Vundle](http://github.com/gmarik/vundle) to install